Tajikistan: Religion

-By law, religious communities must register by the State Committee on Religious Affairs (SCRA) and with local authorities.
-Registration with SCRA requires a charter, a list of 10 or more members, and evidence of local government approval prayer site location.
+By law, religious communities must register with the State Committee on Religious Affairs (SCRA) and with local authorities.
+Registration with the SCRA requires a charter, a list of ten or more members, and evidence of local government approval for the prayer site location.
 Religious groups that do not have a physical structure are not allowed to gather publicly for prayer.
 Failure to register can result in fines and closure of a place of worship.
-There are reports that registration on the local level is sometimes difficult to obtain.
+There are reports that registration at the local level is sometimes difficult to obtain.
 People under the age of 18 are barred from public religious practice.

 Approximately 1.6% of the population in Tajikistan is Christian, mostly Orthodox Christians.
 The territory of Tajikistan is part of the Dushanbe and Tajikistan Diocese of the Central Asian Metropolitan District of the Russian Orthodox Moscow Patriarchate.
 The country is home to communities of Catholics, Armenian Christians, Protestants, Lutherans, Jehovah's Witnesses, Baptists, Mormons, and Adventists.

-Bukharan Jews had lived in Tajikistan since the second century BC.
+Bukharan Jews have lived in Tajikistan since the 2nd century BC.
 In the 1940s, the Jewish community of Tajikistan numbered nearly 30,000 people.
-Most were Persian-speaking Bukharan Jews who had lived in the region for millennia along with Ashkenazi Jews from Eastern Europe who resettled there in the Soviet era.
-As of 2011, the Jewish population was estimated at less than 500, with roughly half living in Dushanbe.
+Most were Persian‑speaking Bukharan Jews who had lived in the region for millennia, along with Ashkenazi Jews from Eastern Europe who resettled there in the Soviet era.
+As of 2011, the Jewish population was estimated at fewer than 500, with roughly half living in Dushanbe.